credential-handler/credential-handler-polyfill/README.md

 ### Loading the Polyfill

-Before you can get and store credentials or keys, you need to load the polyfill library.
+Before you can get and store credentials, you need to load the polyfill library.

 If you're [loading the polyfill from a `<script>`